Book

 When to visit: Spring - Fall

-Woodland Trail is an easy, lakeside hike on a forest trail.
-Sixteen posts/trail markers (Bear Paws) line your path and offer fun discoveries at each post.
-The opportunity to learn about wildlife, geology, and the local plants pops up around every corner.
-Make sure to grab a trail map at the Visitor Center - or look online for the trail brochure - with all details for each Bear Paw post to read to your kids as you stroll through.
-I found this trail helpful in those “are we there yet” moments - you know there are sixteen posts, so you can easily judge how far you are from the finish if the kids (or you) are tired.
+Woodland Trail is an easy wooded hike with sixteen trail markers (Bear Paws) and fun discoveries.
+The opportunity to learn about wildlife, geology, and local plants pops up around every corner.
+Grab a trail map at the Visitor Center with the details for each stop.
+I found this trail helpful in those “are we there yet” moments - with sixteen posts, you can easily judge how far you are from the finish if the kids (or you) are tired.

 Champion Lodgepole Pine, 1/2 mile walk